What Should You Expect At A Criminal Trial?

 When you’re facing criminal charges, your case will likely go to trial.
 This can be a scary prospect, but it’s good to know that you have rights in any court proceeding.
+You can hire a criminal defense representation in Fairfax and look forward to the result in your favor.

 When your case goes to trial, the prosecution must prove beyond a reasonable doubt that you are guilty of the crime or crimes they have charged you with.